-Leopard: Spots grouped in small rings (rosettes) on torso and upper limbs.
+Leopards, on the other hand, have spots grouped in small rings (called rosettes) on their torso and upper limbs.

 Leopards inhabit most of the safari reserves in Africa, but many people never lay eyes on the rosette-shaped spots, because leopards are so stealthy and secretive.
-The Sabi Sands in South Africa is always a good choice as guides know where resident leopards reside.
+The Sabi Sands in South Africa is always a good choice, as guides know where resident leopards roam.

-It’s easier to spot African leopards in savannah grassland than in thick forest, because there are less places for the cat to properly hide.
-So the Masai Mara or any of East Africa’s plains should provide opportunity to see this animal in the wild.
+It’s easier to spot African leopards in savanna grassland than in thick forests because there are fewer places for the cat to properly hide.
+So the Masai Mara or any of East Africa’s plains should provide an opportunity to see this animal in the wild.